 Education

 CHLN supports education through several initiatives and efforts, including an ongoing seminar series of invited speakers, a postdoctoral fellowship program, and mentoring of students and junior faculty by numerous Center members.
-Many Center members work with undergraduate, masters, and/or PhD students from various degree programs at KUMC, KU, KCU medical school, and UMKC, as well as fellows from Children’s Mercy.
+Many Center members work with undergraduate, masters, and/or PhD students from various degree programs at KUMC, KU, KCU medical school, and UMKC, as well as medical fellows from Children’s Mercy.